 Permanent wall signs constructed using stone, concrete, bronze, precious metals, brick, or other similar material and made an integral part of the structure shall be permitted.
 No more than one such sign shall be permitted per frontage, per building.
-The maximum size shall be four square feet in a commercial, industrial, or Courthouse Square zoning district, and one square foot in a residential zoning districts.
+The maximum size shall be four square feet in a commercial, industrial, public/semi-public, or C1 Heritage Commercial zoning district, and one square foot in a residential zoning districts.